 Director of Children's Ministry

-Melissa is a wife and mother of two awesome boys ages 6 and 8.
+Melissa is a wife and mother of two awesome teenage boys.
 She loves playing with them in the woods, digging in the dirt, and attempting to grow plants.
-She was born and raised in Virginia and has a bachelors of science in communication studies and minor in music.
-Melissa has recently served as the children's program director at The Point Church in Charlottesville, VA, taught piano lessons, run a small home daycare, worked as a leader in vacation Bible school for many years, taught Sunday school, and is excited about what God has in store for the children of Hope Presbyterian.
+She was born and raised in Virginia and has a bachelors of science in communication studies and a minor in music.
+Melissa previously served as the children's program director at The Point Church in Charlottesville, VA, taught piano lessons, run a small home daycare, worked as a leader in vacation Bible school for many years, taught Sunday school, and is excited about what God has in store for the children of Hope Presbyterian.

 Director of Youth Ministry

 Bryan is the son of a Presbyterian pastor and he still wants to be his dad when he grows up.
 A native of Pennsylvania, Bryan moved to Virginia when he was a teenager and decided to enroll at the University of Mary Washington here locally in Fredericksburg where he earned his B.A. in history with a concentration in U.S. race relations.
-Before coming to Hope Bryan served as the Youth Director of New City Fellowship in Fredericksburg and most recently worked as the Program Director at Makemie Woods Camp & Retreat Center outside of Williamsburg, VA.
-When he's not hanging out with the youth of Hope Pres you can usually find Bryan outside hiking, exploring new places, cheering on his Green Bay Packers, or thumbing through three or four good books as he slowly makes his way towards his M.Div. at Reformed Theological Seminary in Washington, D.C.
-(Although they've never taken a class together, Bryan secretly hopes that Tim will one day be his study buddy.)
+Bryan has 16 years of experience working with children and youth in both church and camp ministry settings.
+When he's not hanging out with the youth of Hope Pres you can usually find Bryan outside hiking, exploring new places, cheering on his Green Bay Packers, or thumbing through three or four good books as he slowly makes his way towards his Masters of Divinity at Reformed Theological Seminary, in Washington D.C.

 TERRY JO SHACKELFORD